kodykoester/AV/README.md

 ---

-<p align="center">Welcome to the GitHub repository for an Autonomous Vehicle developed by Kody Koester!<br>
-This project is designed to demonstrate my skills and passion for the field of embedded hardware and software engineering to potential employers.
+<p align="center">This autonomous vehicle project is a showcase of my capabilities in designing, developing, and deploying embedded systems.
 </p>

 ## 📝 Table of Contents